lvisintini/xwing-rulebook/outputs/urr-swx.md

     - **Seismic Charge:** When this bomb token detonates, each ship at Range 1 of the token suffers 1 damage.
 Then discard this token.

+**Related Topics:** Detonating a bomb†, Dropping a bomb†, Upgrade cards

 ## Boost

 Ships with the [Boost] icon in their action bar may perform a boost action.
 To boost, follow these steps: